googlecodelabs/migrate-python2-appengine/README.md

         - Module 11 - migrate to Cloud Functions
         - Module 5 - migrate to Cloud Run container with Cloud Buildpacks
         - Module 4 - migrate to Cloud Run container with Docker
-        - Module 6 - migrate to Cloud Firestore (app)

 - [Module 6 codelab](http://g.co/codelabs/pae-migrate-firestore): **Migrate from Cloud Datastore to [Cloud Firestore](http://cloud.google.com/firestore)** (app)
     - **Highly optional** migration
-        - Requires new project &amp; Datastore has better write performance (currently)
+        - Requires new project &amp; Datastore has better write performance (currently) and is a fully-supported product and will get new features, including some Firestore native features
-        - If you **must have** Firestore's Firebase features
+        - If you **must have** Firestore's Firebase features now and can't wait
     - Python 3 only
         - START:  [Module 3 code - Cloud Datastore](/mod3b-datastore) (3.x)
         - FINISH: [Module 6 code - Cloud Firestore](/mod6-firestore) (3.x)